SweetCodey/Low-level-design-masterclass/design-problems/ticket-booking-system/ticket-booking-system.md

 	self.seats = seats
 ```

 If you observe, we have used a class 'TrainSeat' for the seats.
 Now, we can go ahead and create that class.
 But where should we have it?
 Inside TrainManager file.
 This is because Seats are a part of train and Train class is written in TrainManager file.

+##### TrainSeat class

 ```
 class TrainSeat: